Our (highly anticipated) wellness predictions are in! These are the 18 top health

 ACTIVEWEAR SHOWS ITS SOFTER SIDE

 There’s a stylish shift happening in fitness fashion: Pretty neutrals that sidestep “dress like an athlete” black Spandex are going to need some space in your closet.
-Activewear companies are increasingly focused on softer hues, like nudes, blush pinks, seafoams, and pale greys—often in looser, lifestyle silhouettes that are inspired by downtime in meditation or nature versus deadlifts at the gym.
+Activewear companies are increasingly focused on softer hues, like nudes, blush pinks, seafoams, and pale greys—often in a loose, lifestyle silhouettes that are inspired by downtime in meditation or nature versus deadlifts at the gym.

 Harbingers of the trend, like Outdoor Voices, Lululemon’s collab with Taryn Toomey, and Athleta’s Restore Collection, suggest that the hottest looks will be the ones that make you look great and feel cool…calm, and collected.
 “We launched Restore this year to underline the power of mindfulness, and the need for women to give themselves the permission to pause,” said Sarah Carlson, Athleta’s VP of Design, who’ll be continuing to build on the collection’s success into 2018.